revk/ESP32-Flasher/README.md

 1. Connect power to flasher (USB-C)
 2. Ensure SD card inserted (LED shows green)
 3. Connect to target device
+4. Single orange LED for a moment while checking device
-4. Row of LEDs progress blue to show flashing progress
+5. Row of LEDs progress blue to show flashing progress (unless already flashed and passed tests)
-5. Row of LEDs go all green as ATE test pass
+6. Row of LEDs go all green as ATE test pass
-6. Target device may also indicate green LED depending on target code
+7. Target device may also indicate green LED depending on target code
+8. Stays green until device removed and ready for next device

 Failure modes

-1. Nothing happens when connecting to target device (this indicates serious issue with target device)
+1. Nothing happens when connecting to target device (this indicates serious issue with target device) - not that common for *nothing* to happen
-2. SD card flashes red/green - this means no code present to flash target device - check device type and code on SD card
+2. Single red LED indicating issue connecting to device (or wrong device type if flashing)
 3. After blue LED sequence all LEDs show red (this indicates device flashed but failed ATE)

 ## LEDs